On this page:

 Fund Commentary

-Key detractors for the month include Tesla (TSLA), Coinbase (COIN) and Block (XYZ).
+Key detractors for the month include Coinbase (COIN), Roku (ROKU), Tesla (TSLA), Robinhood (HOOD), and DraftKings (DKNG).